NationalSecurityAgency/qgis-datetimetools-plugin/readme.md

 * <img src="images/tzAttributes.svg" width=24 height=24 alt="Add Sun Attributes"> ***Add Time Zone Attributes*** - From a point layer, this processing algorithm adds the time zone each point is in as well as the time zone offset for a particular date if selected.

 ## <img src="images/DateTime.svg" width=24 height=24 alt="Date/Time Conversion"> Date/Time Conversions
 The Date/Time conversion panel provides date and time conversions between various formats and time zones.
 Formats include ISO8601 dates and times, Julian dates, and Unix timestamps (Epoch).
-It can calculate the difference between two different dates.
+It displays the weekday and day of the year.
+It calculates the difference between two different dates.
 It provides the ability to select a time zone from a list or by clicking on the map.
+When a coordinate is specified, a reverse geocoder finds the closest location to the point with a heading and distance.
+Sun times of dawn, sunrise, noon, sunset, and dusk are calculated for the specified date.

 <div style="text-align:center"><img src="doc/datetimeconversion.jpg" alt="Date/Time Conversion"></div>